 At the time it was opened, the Titanic dry dock was the largest of its kind in the world.
 It was specially designed to accommodate the Titanic and Olympic, and at 850 feet in length, was the same size as the Titanic herself.
 So a visit here really gives you an impression of the incredible size of these vessels.

 You can walk all around the dry dock as well as down inside it, where you can see the keel blocks where vessels rested.
 You can also visit the pump house, which was responsible for moving water out of the dry dock.
 As of 2023, this has been turned into a new Irish whiskey distillery, Titanic Distillers.
-You can take a tour which just focuses on the pump house, and there are also tours which include the whisky distillery with tastings.
+You can take a tour which just focuses on the pump house, and there are also tours which include the working distillery, with tastings.

 City Hall